MEK Review’s 11th Annual College Info Session

 - Make sure your essay is all about you!
 Not your relative, your role model, your friend, but you.

 - Your essay should be a narrative – it should tell a story about a significant moment in your life.
 It should NOT be your resume in paragraph form.
+For more tips on the structure of your essay, read this blog on do’s and don’ts.

 - An application essay should show personal growth.
 Whether you’re writing about a time your failed or succeeded, it should show the admission officer how the experience helped you change and mature.